Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-18-I2C on the mast.md

 on the IMU's board and by probing the board with a multimeter.
 Removing them proved to be straight forward.
 The Raspberry Pi has pull-up resitors for 3.3V level, so the lines where not left floating at any time.
-Testing the modified sensor, we immediatly saw that the I2C level dropped at 3.3V even when it was powered with 5V, which was exactly what we wanted.
+Testing the modified sensor, we immediatly saw that the I2C level dropped to 3.3V even when it was powered with 5V, which was exactly what we wanted.

 Adding a separate level shifter on the mast would have worked just as well probably, but this would have exposed more circuitry to the enviroment and we wanted to avoid as much as possible